Brothers Develop a System to Predict and Detect Wildfires

 Wharton Global Youth: Daniel, you joined the Wharton Global Youth community last summer when you attended our Essentials of Finance program.
 I don’t know much more than that.
 Can you tell us about yourself, your school and your interests?
 And Matthew, please do the same.

 Daniel: Hi everyone.
 I’m Daniel Persky, and I’m a 10th grader in high school.
-One thing you should know about me is that I’m an advocate for youth empowerment and climate action, and I was invited to speak as a delegate at the United Nations General Assembly action days late last year, a few months ago, and the UN ECO SOC conference back in April.
-I’m also a learning planet youth council member and mentor.
+One thing you should know about me is that I’m an advocate for youth empowerment and climate action, and I was invited to speak as a delegate at the United Nations General Assembly Action Days late last year, a few months ago, and the UN ECOSOC conference back in April.
+I’m also a Learning Planet Youth Council member and mentor.
 One thing I’m really interested in is social entrepreneurship, and together with my younger brother, Matthew, I recently invented a new technology named SkyScouts.

 Matthew: Hi, I’m Matthew.
 I’m an eighth grader, so I’m 13 years old.
-I’m a teacher, Future Youth Council member and a Learning Planet Youth Fellow.
+I’m a Teach the Future Youth Council member and a Learning Planet Youth Fellow.
 I enjoy giving persuasive advocacy speeches about empowering youth through education and policy so that my generation can make a difference in climate action.
 I’m also a co-founder of SkyScouts with Daniel.

 Wharton Global Youth: It’s really nice to meet both of you.
 Let’s get right into this.
 What is SkyScouts, and how and why did you collaborate on its development?
 Daniel?